rafalwrzeszcz-wrzasqpl/pl.wrzasq.commons/commons-jsonrpc/src/site/markdown/guide/client.md

 **Note:** Right now this class has a major disadvantage, as it synchronizes response flow (which means you loose JSON-RPC big advantage which is asynchronicity).

+**Note:** Client will connect automatically on first request and reconnect everytime it's needed (like after connection is lost).

 It provides `execute(String method)` method which executes method on RPC service and returns response results (there is also overloaded signature with method parameters map).

 ```java